spencertipping/ni/doc/ni_by_example_4.md

 $ ni :hdfs_path2[ihdfst://<abspath2> HS:_: ]
 ```

-You can appropriately process the checkopoint files to to get the correct paths, then use
+You can appropriately process the checkopoint files to to get the correct paths, then use:

 ```
 nfu hdfs://<abspath1> -j [hdfs://<abspath> 0] _
 ```

+`nfu` offers two types of joins, inner and left-outer, and two options for whether the inputs need to be sorted.

+* `i`: Inner join with preceding sort
+* `j`: Inner join without sort
+* `I`: Left-outer join with preceding sort
+* `J`: Left-outer join without sort

 ##Understanding the `ni` monitor